Florida men, one dressed in bull onesie, attempt to burn down house with Ragu sauce, police say

 Silva and Irving told officers they knew the victim due to past sexual encounters, authorities said.

-"He was trying to make it look like I left the stove on, but who gets up at 2 a.m. and fixes sketti."
+"He was trying to make it look like I left the stove on, but who gets up at 2 a.m. and fixes sketti?"

 "It started out as a relationship, that lasted about a week," the victim told WKMC-TV.
 "I've let him use my car for four months, maybe he's angry about that.
 Or maybe he's angry because I gave him $150 to fix his teeth."